weaverryan/InlineObjectParser/README.markdown

     Show me pi: [const:M_PI].
     Show me pi: 3.1415926535898.

-    Show me the cosine of a number: [cos arg=3.1415926].
+    Show me the cosine of a number: [fxn:cos arg=3.1415926].
     Show me the cosine of a number: -1.

+    Show me the current year: [date:year]
+    Show me the current year: 2010

     Capitalize the next [caps:word].
     Capitalize the next WORD.

-    Cut off the next word at four [short:letters length=4].
-    Cut off the next word at four lett.
+    Return only a "[substring:portion length=4 start=2]" of a word.
+    Return only a "rtio" of a word.

-    I could even translate a [translate:word language=es] into spanish.
+    I could even translate a [translate:word from=en to=es] into spanish.
     I could even translate a palabra into spanish.

 Usage